 May I enroll in classes before being formally admitted to the program?

 Yes, if space is available you may enroll in graduate courses as an extramural, or non-degree, student.
 Enrollment in graduate courses as an extramural student requires a bachelor’s degree from an accredited four year college and permission of the graduate chair.
-Registration is through the Division of Continuing Education and Summer Sessions.
+Registration is through the Office of Extended Studies.

 Is financial aid available?

 Yes, there are two types of financial aid available: loans and assistantships.
 Please see The Office of Financial Aid for more information, or click here to apply for a graduate assistantship in the Communications Graduate program.